 There was another voice in me longing to speak up

 Yet there was another voice in me longing to speak up.
 A voice that deserved to be heard.
 I read books about women who claimed their power by turning their back on the lives they had created.
-I watched movies like Thelma and Louise, and I saw friends go off in the deep end.
-These stories captured my imagination and I would fantasize about being like those amazingly strong, powerful, and incredibly brave women.
-The thought of being like them felt exciting and dangerous.
 I saw these women and believed that to speak my truth I’d have to completely change and live a radically different life.
 I thought there was only one way to be fierce.
 That scared me.

 I was stuck in binary thinking.
 I longed to start living my life for myself, to have my sense of worth come from within, and take care of my own needs.
 But being trapped in either/or thinking, I had no idea how to do that without disrupting my life.
-I felt like my choices were: either support/serve others or support/serve yourself.
+I felt like my choices were: either keep others happy or keep yourself happy.

 My inner narrative had me trapped in a pattern of self-criticism, people-pleasing, and self-denial, all of which added to my low self-esteem.
 I had no idea how to set boundaries or how to express my anger and sorrow.
 I relied on external validation to feel good enough.
 This pattern of thinking actually contributed to a life-long battle with depression, which started when I was a teenager.